 How does renters insurance work and why is it important?

+So how does renters insurance work, and why should you have it?
 Renters insurance allows you to protect your belongings in the event they are destroyed while you are living in a rented home.
 Although it does not insure the physical space against damages, it can help you to replace your things.

-Of course, we all hope that nothing damaging ever happens at our apartment.
+Of course, we all hope that nothing damaging ever happens at our home.
 However, it is not impossible for a break-in or other unforeseen emergency to destroy your things.
 These kinds of events always seem to happen at the worst possible time.